In the weeds

 In the first case, it can mean a person has too many problems or difficulties to cope with.

-In the second sense, in the weeds can mean paying so much attention to the intricate details and complexities of something that you become unable to make any progress.
+In the second sense, being in the weeds can mean paying so much attention to the intricate details and complexities of something that you cannot make any progress.

 Many university students feel this way at the end of a semester.

-All of their papers are due plus final exams are just around the corner.
+Their papers are due, and final exams are just around the corner

 They probably don’t even know where to begin.